RobotOptimist/macivor/content/blog/mlnet-v-python-multiple.md

 :::

 Some of the predictions are pretty good while others are just sort of okay.
 Nevertheless, given the small sample this is a pretty good result for a multiple linear regression model.
-It's nice that there are few extra steps to train this model inspite of the fact that the data is much more complex relative to simple linear regression.
+It's nice that there are few extra steps to train this model in spite of the fact that the data is much more complex relative to simple linear regression.

 In fact, lets calculate the RSquared value as this will be relevant when we look at ML.NET.
 The RSquared value is a metric we can use to calculate the accuracy of a trainer algorithm.